Packing the cooler for a road trip

 I'm going on a vacation and I'm not afraid...afraid of getting sick from a food related illness, that is.
 Planning is the key to food safety so you don't get sick during your trip.
 You need to decide what you are going to eat; how you're going to cook it; and what equipment you'll need.

-With a little planning and preparation, you can do some fine dining just about anywhere—parks, roadside rest stops, in your car.
+With a little planning and preparation, you can do some fine dining just about anywhere -- parks, roadside rest stops or in your car.
 Keep food safety in mind when packing the cooler.

 - Pack foods directly from the refrigerator into the cooler.
 Start with cold or frozen food.
 Juices, meats, even milk, can be placed in the cooler in the frozen state to help keep the rest of the food cold.
 It will thaw in time for serving.